Stuck with decorating your child’s bedroom? This guide will help you!

 A Play Area

 The layout of your child’s bedroom is extremely important if you want them to get the most out of it.
-Some people will – quite bizarrely – put their child’s bed in the middle of the room.
-Don’t do this, it takes up way too much space and gives them almost no play area at all.
+Some people will put their child’s bed in the middle of the room.
+But it’s actually better to push the furniture to the edge of the room to create a big, open space for the children to play in.

-The four ideas here will set you on your way to designing your child’s bedroom.
+The four ideas here will set you on your way to decorating your child’s bedroom.
 You’ve given them a very cool room thanks to the wall and ceiling art.
 You’ve provided them with a unique bed that they’ll absolutely love.
 And, you’ve made enough space for a play area on a soft carpet.
-Now, you can think about extras like the different furniture you might have, and so on.
+Now, you can think about extras like the different furniture you might have.